INTERVIEW | Women revving things up in the motoring world

 Image: Supplied

 This month we cast the spotlight on remarkable women in the automotive industry.
-In our third instalment we feature trailblazers from Goodyear, BAIC, Honda and Jaguar Land Rover.
+In our fifth and last instalment, we feature trailblazers from Kia, Ford, Bridgestone and Supa Quick.

 Talk us through your background